peacepenguin/WLED/readme.md

 ### This is a temporary proof of concept fork of WLED that implements multi-pin output.
-Only setup for use with ESP32 devices.
-8-pin output is working.
+Up to 8-pin output is working.
 RGBW Strips will not work currently.
 Only RGB like ws2812b.

-### Adjust number of output pins, and led's on each strip in NpbWrapper.h and build using Platformio.
+### In NpbWrapper.h adjust: NUM_STRIPS to the total pins you want to output on.
+Set the qty of LEDS per strip (STRIPx_LEDCOUNT).
+Set what GPIO pin# to output on.
+Then build using Platformio.
 Then set the WLED gui LED count to the total LED count in your system.
 #
 #
 #